LT-IntroToAI-SY2526/assignment6-part1-per4-Logan-Magana/a6_part1_writeup.md

 What does the R² score tell you about your model?
 What does it mean if R² is close to 1?
 What if it's close to 0?

 **YOUR ANSWER:**
+It explains how closely the variation of test scores is.
+Ideally we would want R^2 to be as close to 1 as possible.
+Getting closer to 1 would mean that there is a stronger correlation between studying and test scores and it would be easier to predict other values in the data set